I prefer to present my creative work in the form of Projects, a series of images that tell a story. My latest Project is featured here.

 My Latest Blog Article

-Here is my latest discussion regarding the making of my photographic art.
+Here is my latest discussion regarding my artistic influences.

 What people are saying about Jerry’s art…